systemslab/popper-paper/paper/paper.md

 and implementing it with a DevOps approach.

-In this section we review and highlight salient features of the DevOps toolbox that makes it amenable to organize all the artifacts associated to an academic article.
+In this section we review and highlight salient features of the DevOps toolkit that makes it amenable to organize all the artifacts associated to an academic article.
 To guide our discussion, we refer to the generic experimentation workflow (top) in @Fig:exp_workflow, viewed through a DevOps looking glass (bottom).
-In @Sec:popper we analyze more closely the composability of these tools and describe general guidelines (the convention) on how to structure projects that make use of the DevOps toolbox.
+In @Sec:popper we analyze more closely the composability of these tools and describe general guidelines (the convention) on how to structure projects that make use of the DevOps toolkit

 ## Version Control